redhat-best-practices-for-k8s/certsuite/README.md

 export TNF_PARTNER_REPO="registry.dfwt5g.lab:5000/testnetworkfunction"
 ```

+Note that you can also specify the debug pod image to use with `SUPPORT_IMAGE` environment variable, default to `debug-partner:latest`.

 ### Execute test suites from openshift-kni/cnf-feature-deploy
 The test suites from openshift-kni/cnf-feature-deploy can be run prior to the actual CNF certification test execution and the results are incorporated in the same claim file if the following environment variable is set: